sunpy/ndcube/docs/introduction.rst

 ---------------------------------------------------------

 The old ``NDCube.crop_by_coords`` method has been replaced with two new methods `.NDCube.crop` and `.NDCube.crop_by_values`.
-The new methods accept high-level (e.g. `~astropy.coordinates.SkyCoord`) objects or quantities respectively.
+The new methods accept high-level (e.g. `~astropy.coordinates.SkyCoord`) objects and quantities respectively.
 The new methods also use a different algorithm to ``crop_by_coords``, which has been selected to work with data of all dimensionality and coordinates.
-Both the crop methods take N points as positional arguments, each of these points must have an entry for each world axis, and the smallest pixel box containing all these world coordinates will be returned.
+Both the crop methods take N points as positional arguments where each point must have an entry for each world axis.
+The cube will then be cropped to the smallest pixel box containing the input points.
+Note that in this algorithm the input points are not interpreted as corners of a bounding box, although is some cases the result will be equivalent to that interpretation.
 For more information see :ref:`ndcube_crop`.